-The minimum cumulative UNT DALLAS grade point average for undergraduate students including post baccalaureate undergraduate students at the end of any given academic term at UNT DALLAS is a1.8 cumulative GPA after the first enrollment period and at least a 2.0 cumulative GPA for all subsequent semesters.
+The minimum cumulative UNT DALLAS grade point average for undergraduate students including post baccalaureate undergraduate students at the end of any given academic term at UNT DALLAS is at least a 2.0 cumulative GPA for all subsequent semesters.

-The minimum cumulative UNT DALLAS grade point average for graduate students at the end of any given academic term at UNT DALLAS is a 2.67 cumulative GPA in their first enrollment period, and 3.0 for all subsequent semesters.
+The minimum cumulative UNT DALLAS grade point average for graduate students at the end of any given academic term at UNT DALLAS is 3.0 for all subsequent semesters.